If you click on a link and make a purchase we may receive a small commission. Read our editorial policy.

 Untitled Picard movie

 The open question over what, if anything, Paramount would do to follow up on the success of the third and final season of Picard might have an answer.
 While Picard showrunner Terry Malalas had teased a new series called Legacy — see below — Patrick Stewart revealed in a March 2024 interview that he’s heard of a movie script written specifically for Picard, although he hadn’t read it and couldn’t give any further details.
 Will this feature more of the reunited TNG cast, or is it something entirely different?
-And is it meant as a Paramount+ project a la Section 31, or a theatrical release?
+And is it meant as a Paramount+ project in the vein of Section 31, or a theatrical release?
 Time will tell…

 Release Date: TBD